Get started:

 Payment Options: Cash or Credit Card

 One option is paying upfront with cash or using a credit card.
 This means you own the vehicle outright and do not have to worry about monthly payments or interest.
 However, keep in mind that cars depreciate over time, and if you use a credit card, you may incur additional interest charges.
-If you're purchasing a used car, use our car finance check to ensure no outstanding finance is attached to the vehicle.
+If you're purchasing a used car and trying to decide whether to lease or buy used car, use our car finance check to ensure no outstanding finance is attached to the vehicle.

 Car Loan: